ashaduri/csv-parser/README.md

 using namespace std::string_view_literals;

 // Data to parse
 std::string_view data = "abc,def\n5,6"sv;

 // Let "cell_refs" be a vector of columns.
-// After parsing, each element will contain a std::string_view referencing
+// After parsing, each element will contain Csv::CellReference object.
+If the cell data type
-// a part of the original data. std::vector<std::vector<Csv::CellReference>> cell_refs;
+// is Csv::CellType::String, Csv::CellReference object will reference a part of the original data.
+// Other Cell* types, as well as floating point and integral types can also be used here. std::vector<std::vector<Csv::CellReference>> cell_refs;

 Csv::Parser parser;